UCdasec/FaultArm/README.md

       - [Analyzer Class](#analyzer-class)
       - [Utility](#utility)

+## Reference
+When reporting results that use the dataset or code in this repository, please cite the paper below:

+Prateek Kharangate, Guillermo Rached, Harris Musungu, Nan Niu, Boyang Wang, ``FaultArm: Detecting Fault Injection Vulnerabilities in Arm Assembly," IEEE National Aerospace and Electronics Conference (NAECON 2024), July 15-18, 2024.

+**The dataset and code are for research purpose only**

 ## Project Introduction

 FaultArm is a tool created to automatically detect fault injection vulnerabilities within ARM and x86 assembly.
 The current method of analysis requires an assembly file; however, the aim of this tool is to support the analysis of compiled binaries.